grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image45.jpeg" alt-text="A hand holding a device.":::

     > [!WARNING]
     > Only handle the battery by the plastic frame.
-Bending, twisting, or impacting the battery may damage the battery, damage the device, and/or result in severe personal injury or property damage.
+Bending, twisting, or impacting the battery might damage the battery, damage the device, and/or result in severe personal injury or property damage.
 Always use two hands when handling the battery.

     > [!IMPORTANT]
     > Place the battery in a location where it can't be accidentally contacted or damaged.
-When replacing the battery dispose of the old battery according to local laws.
+When replacing the battery, dispose of the old battery according to local laws.

 **Procedure – Installation (Battery)**

-1. Pre-installation Device Inspection: Ensure that all screws are accounted for and there are no floating screws near the D Bucket where the battery will be installed.
-Also inspect the D-bucket for any loose articles for foreign debris that may be present.
+1. Preinstallation Device Inspection: Ensure that all screws are accounted for and there are no floating screws near the D Bucket where the battery will be installed.
+Also inspect the D-bucket for any loose articles for foreign debris that might be present.

     > [!WARNING]
-    > Verify the battery’s condition.
+    > Verify the battery's condition.
 Devices exhibiting battery issues as outlined in the Battery Inspection Process require replacement.

 2. Gently use both hands to pick up the battery by the left and right lifting tabs only.